 to obtain the contact information of your agency POC.

-Explain EMO Framework:
+Explain the EMO Framework:

 Given references, the student will be able to explain the Electromagnetic Operations (EMO) framework including key concepts and organizations IAW AJP-3.6